 The frustrated mom told Fox News she's "infuriated" because she feels like "no one in charge cares about how mothers like herself can feed their babies."

 Lost production led to an additional baby formula shortage.

 Apart from the ongoing supply-chain issues, the baby formula shortage only grew worse after Abbott's Michigan formula plant was required to shut down in February and had to delay its June reopening to July due to flooding.
 By the time July 1 came, the company had lost weeks of production it had anticipated completing.

 The U.S. is addressing concerns to correct the baby formula shortage in the long term.

 Looking at the bigger picture, the problem started because the U.S. relies on baby formula, a market that's dominated by two huge firms.
 If something happens to a major manufacturing facility at one of these companies, the whole country suffers.

 Now, authorities are working to address this issue.
 On July 15, 2022, the House passed a bipartisan bill that will make imported baby formula cheaper for parents.
 The bill will now move to consideration in the Senate.
-Currently, the Biden administration has been flying formula into the U.S. under Operation Fly Formula.
-The FDA has been working with foreign infant formula manufacturers so that they can permanently sell their products in the U.S. This should go a long way to permanently address the baby formula shortage issues.
+The FDA has also been working with foreign infant formula manufacturers so that they can permanently sell their products in the U.S. This should go a long way to permanently address the baby formula shortage issues.